Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Comparison samples

 \subsection{The field: AMIGA isolated galaxies}

 The comparison of our sample of filament galaxies with field sources is also essential to understand the effect of the filamentary structures on galaxy evolution.
-To this aim we have considered the multi-wavelength Analysis of the interstellar Medium in Isolated GAlaxies (AMIGA) survey.\footnote{\url{http://amiga.iaa.es}} It comprises a sample of $\sim1,000 $ galaxies in the local Universe peaking at distances of $\sim70$~Mpc \citep{VerdesMontenegro2005}.
-They have been primarily selected to be in isolation, by inspection of their local environment.
+To this aim, we considered the multi-wavelength Analysis of the interstellar Medium in Isolated GAlaxies (AMIGA) survey,\footnote{\url{http://amiga.iaa.es}} which comprises a sample of about $1000 $ galaxies in the local Universe peaking at distances of $\sim70$~Mpc \citep{VerdesMontenegro2005}. { AMIGA sources were primarily selected to be in isolation, by inspection of their local environment, using an isolation criterion whereby neighbors of comparable size of each AMIGA galaxy are at a projected distance of greater than 20 times their size \citep{Karachentseva1980,Verley2007a,Verley2007b}.}

-This sample thus contains pure field galaxies and is optimal for our comparison, since it has minimum contamination from field galaxies belonging to poor or moderately rich groups.
-The AMIGA sample has also a wealth of ancillary data, which allow us to perform a homogeneous comparison with respect to our filament galaxies.
+This sample thus contains pure field galaxies and is optimal for our comparison because it has minimum contamination from field galaxies belonging to poor or moderately rich groups. { As further outlined in the following,} the AMIGA sample also has a wealth of ancillary data, including { estimates of local densities, SFR, and both stellar and gas masses,} which allow us to perform a homogeneous comparison with respect to our filament galaxies.